owncloud/docs/docs/build-the-docs.md

 ### Viewing The HTML Documentation

-Assuming that there are no errors, the next thing to do is to run the [NPM Serve tool](https://www.npmjs.com/package/serve) so that you can view your changes, before committing and pushing the changes to the remote docs repository.
+Assuming that there are no errors, the next thing to do is to view the result in your browser.
+In case you have already installed a webserver, you need to make the html docmentation available pointing to subdirectory `public` or for easy handling use the [NPM Serve tool](https://www.npmjs.com/package/serve) so that you can view your changes, before committing and pushing the changes to the remote docs repository.
-We suggest using it, as it's trivial to install and start.
 You could also use [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php) as well.
-By using either of these, you don't have to install and configure a complete webserver, such as Apache or NGINX.

-To start *Serve*, run the following command:
+The following example uses *Serve*, to start it run the following command in the root of your docs repository:

 ```
 serve public &